-Advances in the truck range of CNG HGVs has removed a key advantage previously held by LNG It was thought that LNG would potentially be more favourable for hauliers than CNG due to the longer HGV driving range.
+It was thought that LNG would be favourable to CNG due to the longer HGV driving range.
 However, significant advances in CNG HGV models now allow for truck ranges in excess of 600km, which is considered appropriate for most fleets.
-According to Foresight, CNG-powered HGVs now dominate the dedicated gas truck fleet market.
+CNG-powered HGVs now dominate the dedicated gas truck fleet market.